joshwarecom/joshwarecom.github.com/index-en.md

 header:
   image: /assets/img/home-header.jpg
-tagline: > # this means to ignore newlines until "repository:" a hacker writes on faith, technology and conscience.
+tagline: > # this means to ignore newlines until "repository:" a hacker writes on faith, technology and conscience
 excerpt: >
-  a hacker writes on faith, technology and conscience.
+  a hacker writes on faith, technology and conscience
 ref: home
 lang: en
 ---